Eurasian skylark

-The Eurasian skylark (Alauda arvensis) is a passerine bird in the lark family, Alaudidae.
-It is a widespread species found across Europe and the Palearctic with introduced populations in Australia, New Zealand and on the Hawaiian Islands.
+The Eurasian skylark (Alauda arvensis), commonly referred to in Europe as the lark, is a passerine bird in the lark family, Alaudidae.
+It is a widespread species found across Europe and the Palearctic with introduced populations in Australia, New Zealand, Canada, and on the Hawaiian Islands.
 It is a bird of open farmland and heath, known for the song of the male, which is delivered in hovering flight from heights of 50 to 100 m.
 The sexes are alike.
 It is streaked greyish-brown above and on the breast and has a buff-white belly.

 The female Eurasian skylark builds an open nest in a shallow depression on open ground well away from trees, bushes and hedges.
 She lays three to five eggs which she incubates for around 11 days.
 The chicks are fed by both parents but leave the nest after eight to ten days, well before they can fly.
 They scatter and hide in the vegetation but continue to be fed by the parents until they can fly at 18 to 20 days of age.
 Nests are subject to high predation rates by larger birds and small mammals.
 The parents can have several broods in a single season.